Commercial websites have two basic objectives:

-The Marketing Experiments Journal has some interesting evidence of how less is more, but ultimately it’s the conversation behind the message that is more important that conversation in a multi-product offering.
+The Marketing Experiments Journal has some interesting evidence of how less is more, but ultimately it’s the conversation behind the message that is more important than conversation in a multi-product offering.

 Researchers at the University of Missouri-Columbia found that people pay more attention to pictures selected from smaller arrays of choices.
 This study has important implications for websites: presenting too many choices (like product shots, advertisements or news items) may reduce the attention that readers give to each option, negatively affecting click-through rates and sales.

-Mini-sites are one-page websites that feature a long, killer sales letter aimed at just one thing: selling a product.
+Laning pages are typically long-form pages which feature a long, killer sales letter aimed at just one thing: selling a product.
 The only clickable choice is usually a “Buy Now” button.
-It is not surprising that the conversion rates of mini sites are extremely high.
+It is not surprising that the conversion rates of landing pages are extremely high.

-While not every commercial site will lend itself to the mini site format, they are nevertheless an excellent example of how reducing choices and eliminating distractions can lead to better results.
+While not every commercial site will lend itself to the landing page format, they are nevertheless an excellent example of how reducing choices and eliminating distractions can lead to better results.

 - If you publish a content site or blog make each web page extremely focused and present only one relevant offer (preferably a high margin product) on each page.
 Avoid putting advertising such as Adsense ads on a page where you are also promoting a high margin product.

 - If you have a catalog-style website try to limit your offers per product category to just a few.
 It is best to divide your products in three clearly defined groups (Good, Better, and Best).
 My experience with consumer goods tells me that offering more than three quality/feature levels per product type confuses customers and kills sales.